eclipse/upm/README.md

 You can also refer to the [Intel® IoT Developer Zone](https://software.intel.com/iot/hardware/sensors).

-### IDE Integration
+### IDE Support

-If you would like to create projects and run the UPM samples using an Intel® recommended IDE, please refer to the Intel® Developer Zone Tools & IDEs page.
+The UPM sensor libraries are directly supported by the IDEs listed on the Intel® Developer Zone Tools & IDEs page.

 <a href="https://software.intel.com/iot/tools"><img src="docs/icons/iss.png"/></a>

+Intel® System Studio integration offers IoT specific features such as a sensor explorer, library sync tools and the ability to easily import existing projects and samples that use the UPM libraries.
+For further details please refer to the IoT User Guides on IDZ.

 ### Installing UPM